-The featured collection section is designed to—you guessed it—draw attention to products from a specific collection on your homepage.
-You can display up to four products, from the same collection, in this dedicated space.
+The Featured collection section is designed to draw attention to products from a specific collection on your homepage.
+With this section you can display up to four products from one collection.

 Start by assigning a heading to your section the Heading field.
-By default, it populates as "Featured collection" but you can change it to whatever you want.
-(Ours is called "Featured products" because we like to keep you on your toes.)
+By default, or if left blank, it populates as the section's title.

 You can also choose whether or not to display a border above your featured collection(s) by checking Show border.

 The Blog posts section allows you to display images and text from your four most recent posts.
-To specify the "preview" text that appears for each post, we suggest using Shopify’s excerpt function, which you'll find in the post editor under Online store>Blog posts.
+To specify the "preview" text that appears for each post, we suggest using Shopify’s excerpt function, which you'll find in the post editor ( Online store > Blog posts > Blog post > Add excerpt).

-You can also choose whether or not to display a border above your featured blog posts by checking Show border.
+This section can display an optional border above your featured blog posts.
+This can be enabled by checking Show border.

-Finally, you'll select the blog you want to feature from the Blog posts dropdown.
-While many stores maintain only one blog (probably called "News") some create multiple to better categorize information including customer stories, tips, tutorials, FAQs and more.
-Something to consider if you plan on revisiting these topics regularly!
+Last, but certainly not least, assign the blog you want to feature through Select blog.
+While many stores maintain only one blog (probably called "News") some create multiple to better categorize information–including customer stories, tips, tutorials, and more.

-A great way of building social proof is by displaying the logos of trusted sources that have written about your products.
-If you’ve been lucky enough to be featured in a reputed newspaper or magazine, use that.
-If you’ve worked with well-known bloggers, use that.
-Visitors to your store will associate your brand with the others shown.
+A great way to build social proof is by displaying the logos of trusted sources who have promoted about your products.
+If you’ve been featured in a notable newspaper or magazine, for instance, or if you’ve worked with well-known bloggers.

-If you would like to show a border above your featured collection(s) by checking Show border.
+If you would like to show a border above your Logo list by checking Show border.

 You can select how many logos you display using the Logos per row range picker.

 To add a logo, click Add logo.
-Select the Image you want to use (we recommend a 480 x 480px .jpg) and add the Link.
+Select the Image you want to use (we recommend a 480px by 480px JPG image fie) and add the Link.

 You can display up to 12 logos in this section.